MyEtherWallet/knowledge-base-v3/src/content/getting-started/getting-started-new.md

 </h3>

 <ul>
 <li>  Be diligent to keep your private key and password safe.
 Your private key is sometimes called your mnemonic phrase, keystore file, UTC file, JSON file, wallet file.  </li>
 <li>  If lose your private key or password, no one can recover it.  </li>
-<li>  If you enter your private key on a phishing website, you will have **all your funds taken**.  </li>
+<li>  If you enter your private key on a phishing website, you will have all your funds taken.  </li>
 </ul>

 </div>